-The other interest income is comprised on interest income from idle cash balances which decreased (87.7%) during the year ended December 31, 2004.
-This decrease is due to the fact that the Corporation had a reduction in its idle cash balances during 2004 as a result of new investments and therefore earned little, if any, interest on the idle cash balances.
+Interest from other investments - The other interest income is comprised on interest income from idle cash balances which decreased (87.7%) during the year ended December 31, 2004.
+This decrease is due to the fact that the Corporation had a reduction in its idle cash balances during 2004 as a result of new investments and therefore earned little interest on the idle cash balances.

-Dividend income is comprised of distributions from limited liability companies ("LLC's") that the Corporation has invested in.
-The Corporation's investment agreements with certain LLC's require the entities to distribute funds to the Corporation for payment of income taxes on its allocable share of the entities profits.
+Dividend and other investment income - Dividend income is comprised of distributions from LLC's in which the Corporation has invested.
+The Corporation's investment agreements with certain LLC's require the entities to distribute funds to the Corporation for payment of income taxes on its allocable share of the entities' profits.
 These dividends will fluctuate based upon the profitability of the entities.
 Dividend income was \$64,823 for the year ended December 31, 2004 and \$49,787 for the same period in 2003.
-This increase is due to the fact that the Corporation invested in three portfolio companies during 2003 and 2004 that were LLC's that had taxable income.
-The LLC investment income for the twelve months ended December 31, 2004 consisted of LLC distributions from Topps Meat Company LLC (Topps) for \$35,195, Carolina Skiff LLC for \$28,384 and Vanguard Modular Building Systems (Vanguard) for \$1,244.
-The LLC investment income for the prior year ended December 31, 2003 was comprised of distributions from Topps for \$18,887 and G-Tec for \$28,781 and \$2,119 for Vanguard.
+This increase is due to the fact that the Corporation invested in three portfolio companies during 2004 and 2003 that were LLC's that had taxable income.
+The LLC investment income for the year ended December 31, 2004 consisted of LLC distributions from Topps for \$35,195, Carolina Skiff for \$28,384 and Vanguard for \$1,244.
+The LLC investment income for the year ended December 31, 2003 was comprised of distributions from Topps for \$18,887, G-Tec for \$28,781 and \$2,119 for Vanguard.

-Other income consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of Rand SBIC financing.
-The SBA regulations limit the amount of fees that can be charged to a portfolio company and the Corporation typically charges 1 to 3% to the portfolio companies.
-These fees are amortized ratably over the life of the instrument associated with the fees.
-The unamortized fees are carried on the balance sheet under Deferred Revenue.
-The increase during the twelve month period ended December 31, 2004 can be attributed to the fact that the Corporation generated more investments through Rand SBIC in 2004 and, therefore, more closing fees were collected and are being amortized.
+Other Income - Other income consists of the revenue associated with the amortization of financing fees charged to the portfolio companies upon successful closing of Rand SBIC financing.
+The increase during the year ended December 31, 2004 can be attributed to the fact that the Corporation generated more investments through Rand SBIC in 2004 and, therefore, more closing fees were collected and were being amortized.